genderkit/genderkit/_articles/hair-patterning.md

 As with other hair colouring, hair patterning techniques use a lightening step called "developer" (usually hydrogen peroxide based), followed by one of a variety of dyes.
 Depending on the type of dye (in particular, the molecular weight), the dye penetrates the hair differing amounts.
 Dye that penetrates further will result in a longer lasting effect - from lasting a few washes to until the hair grows out.

 However, hair patterning is performed on only sections of the hair.
-This is most often done by using strips of foil to seperate the hair into sections.
+This is most often done by using strips of foil to separate the hair into sections.
 Other methods include using a cap which only certain strands of hair have been pulled through, or carefully painting colour onto certain sections with a brush ("balayage").

 Hair patterning will typically cost £xx-xxx.